For the most recent updates, see /service-updates

 1. I am unable to reliably access Zoho services this week.
 What is happening?

-We’re facing a criminal cyber-attack called a DDoS (Distributed Denial of Service) aimed at denying access to genuine users of our services.
+We're facing a criminal cyber-attack called a DDoS (Distributed Denial of Service) aimed at denying access to genuine users of our services.
 This started on Nov 4, 2015.
-Updates are available at and we’re also posting on our @ Twitter handle.
+Updates are available at https://blogs.zoho.com/service-updates and we're also posting on our @Zoho Twitter handle.

 2. How are you planning to mitigate this attack?

 Our network and infrastructure teams have been working – non-stop - on mitigating these attacks since they started.
 We have received and handled many of them already.
 We are also working with other experts to erect various defenses, using multiple approaches.